Lysosomal exocytosis of metastable proteins to control synaptic function

 My previous work suggests that neuronal activity drives lysosomal fusion with the plasma membrane and exocytotic release of supersaturated, aggregation-prone proteins.
 The deposition of these proteins in the interstitial space likely feeds into the glymphatic system and cleaning routines associated with the enhanced circulation of cerebrospinal fluid during sleep.

-Intriguingly, I could show that the concomitant release of lysosomal proteases enables the growth of spine synapses, suggesting that lysosomal exocytosis might serve both protein removal and synaptic plasticity.
-The latter might be an inevitable consequence of the necessity for local disposal of aggregation-prone proteins.
+Intriguingly, I could show that the concomitant release of lysosomal proteases enables the growth of spine synapses, suggesting that lysosomal exocytosis might serve both protein removal and synaptic plasticity, whereas the latter might be an inevitable consequence of the necessity for local disposal of aggregation-prone proteins.

 Project Goals